ytakefuji/exercises/README.md

 Note that all integers must be converted to proper integers, for example, "1,234" to 1234 in euro.csv file.

 Use numpy.polyfit function for prediction using converted euro.csv.

+# 3. Prediction for any country

+Make a program for prediction by entering a country name.

+$ python daily.py

 # diabetes